touqeerShah/Bitcoin-explorer-task/README.md

 - - Received time
 - - Status
 - - Size (in bytes)
-- - Num<er of confirmations (the successful act of a?ing a tran?action and ading it to the blockcain)
+- - Number of confirmations (the successful act of a?ing a tran?action and ading it to the blockcain)
 - - Total BTC input
 - - Total BTC output
 - - Total fees (paid to process this transaction)